TheLancashireman/DhG2/doc/CardFormat.md

 Additional free-format information.
 Continuation lines are processed.

-## Events
+## The event section

-A person's lifetime is described as a sequence of events, from birth to death and beyond in the case of burials and probate records.
+A person's lifetime is described as a sequence of events, from birth to death and beyond in the case of burial and probate records.

 While it is possible to construct a family tree using only the header information, it is useful to provide at least the birth and death events.
 If there is no birth event, DhG2 cannot determine